 Christmas in Reims

 Paris attracts millions of visitors over the holiday season, many of whom consider taking a day trip to Strasbourg for its famous Christmas market.
 However, few realize it’s actually much easier to get to Reims, home to France’s third largest holiday market and the cellars of one of the festive season’s most popular beverages: champagne.
+Apart from sampling the bubbly in this city, there are a ton of exciting things to do as you’ll find out from our Reims France Map!

 View this post on Instagram